nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 Multiple PSA drivers can be enabled at the same time, with added support for fine-grained control of which drivers implement support for cryptographic features.

-To enable a PSA driver, set the configurations according to the following table:
+To enable a PSA driver, set the following configurations:

 +---------------+--------------------------------------------------+------------------------------------------------+
 | PSA driver    | Configuration option                             | Notes                                          |